Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

     └── func_main.py
 ```
 @@@ note
-Although we have `model.py` inside the directory, it won't be uploaded to the cluster since we didn't specify it in the contract's payload.
+Although we have `model.py` inside the directory, it will not be uploaded to the cluster since we did not specify it in the contract's payload.
 @@@

 ## Serving the model

 Now we can upload the model.
-Inside the `linear_regression` directory execute the following command:
+Inside the `linear_regression` directory, execute the following command:

 ```sh
 $ hs -v upload